Willamette Valley Hardy Plant Group

 Lane County Fair Grounds

-Please join the Willamette Valley Hardy Plant Group at 7:00 PM in the Campbell Community Center for our speaker program presented by Robert Herald from Portland OR.
+Please join the Willamette Valley Hardy Plant Group on Tuesday, May 8, 2018 at 7:00 PM in the Campbell Community Center, 155 High St, Eugene OR for our speaker program presented by Neil Bell, the Community Horticulturist for the Oregon State University Extension Service in Marion and Polk Counties.